Peter Klöckner

-Peter Klöckner (born November 9, 1863, in Koblenz; died October 5, 1940, in Duisburg) was a German businessman and industrialist.
+Peter Klöckner (November 9, 1863 – October 5, 1940) was a German businessman and industrialist.

 Life and work

-Peter Klöckner was the second of nine children born to the Koblenz shipbuilder and shipyard owner Peter Klöckner (1834–1904) and his wife Anna Maria, née Wenner (1837–1915).
+Peter Klöckner was the second of nine children born to the Koblenz shipbuilder and shipyard owner Peter Klöckner and his wife Anna Maria, née Wenner.

 He left Gymnasium (secondary school) before taking his Abitur examinations.
 From 1882 to 1884, he did a commercial apprenticeship at Carl Spaeter in Koblenz, the largest German iron trading group at the time.
 After his apprenticeship, he remained on as a commercial clerk.
-Between 1886 and 1888, he served as an accounting clerk at Luxemburger Bergwerks- und Saarbrücker Eisenhütten AG in Burbach, where, during night shifts, he acquired practical knowledge of steelmaking at the plant’s reheating, puddling, and blast furnaces.
+Between 1886 and 1888, he served as an accounting clerk at Luxemburger Bergwerks- und Saarbrücker Eisenhütten AG in Burbach, where, during night shifts, he acquired practical knowledge of steelmaking at the plant's reheating, puddling, and blast furnaces.

 From 1888 to 1897, he represented the Spaeter company in the Ruhr region as a clerk in its Duisburg branch.
 When this branch was transformed into an independent company in 1897, he rose to partner and managing director.
-In addition, in 1894, he began investing in iron mills, steelworks, banks (Mittelrheinische Bank, Mülheimer Bank, A. Schaaffhausen’scher Bankverein), smelting groups, and machine-building plants.
+In addition, in 1894, he began investing in iron mills, steelworks, banks (Mittelrheinische Bank, Mülheimer Bank, A. Schaaffhausen'scher Bankverein), smelting groups, and machine-building plants.
 He reorganized various companies, including Eisen- und Stahlwerk Krieger und Co. in the Haspe district of Hagen, Düsseldorfer Eisen- und Drahtindustrie AG, Sieg-Rhein-Hütte in Troisdorf, and Lothringer Hüttenverein Aumetz-Friede.
-These activities earned him the reputation amongst contemporariers for being a “doctor for ailing companies” in German industry.
+These activities earned him the reputation amongst contemporariers for being a "doctor for ailing companies" in German industry.
 Through these reorganization measures, he gained control of the companies.

+Activity as entrepreneur

-However, the position of managing director and partner at Spaeter’s subsidiary afforded Peter Klöckner too little scope for his ambitions, and in 1906 he co-founded the general partnership Klöckner & Co in Duisburg with his brother Florian Klöckner.
-This enterprise sold the raw materials and products produced by Klöckner’s holdings and became the heart of his group.
+However, the position of managing director and partner at Spaeter's subsidiary afforded Peter Klöckner too little scope for his ambitions, and in 1906 he co-founded the general partnership Klöckner & Co in Duisburg with his brother Florian Klöckner.
+This enterprise sold the raw materials and products produced by Klöckner's holdings and became the heart of his group.
 In the following period, he systematically expanded his business activities to include all aspects of steel production and trading (smelting works, roller mills, mines, coking plants, shipping lines, coal trading, etc.).
 His goal was to create a vertically structured group that combined all processes under one roof, from the extraction and processing of raw materials to the end product.

 In 1917, he converted the Lorraine smelting works into Lothringer Hütten- und Bergwerksverein AG with headquarters in Nilvingen near Kneuttingen.
 This group of mines, smelteries, and rolling mills included the companies Aumetz-Friede, Hauts-Fourneaus Lorrains de la Paix, and Fentsche Hüttenwerke in Kneuttingen.